-The parties agree that the changes to the promotion criteria in Article 10.12(a) shall only be applied for promotion applications made after the date of ratification of this collective agreement.
-Current Professional Librarians on staff at the ranks of Librarian II and III shall be subject to the promotion criteria specified in the 2014-2017 collective agreement for their one (1) next promotion application.
-Thereafter, the Professional Librarians shall be subject to the new promotion criteria in Article 10.12(a) for the subsequent Librarian rank.
+The parties agree that the changes made to the promotion criteria in Article 10.12(a) of the 2017-2021 Collective Agreement shall only be applied for promotion applications that were made after the date of ratification of the 2017-2021 Collective Agreement.
+Professional Librarians on staff at the ranks of Librarian II and III on or before June 18, 2018, shall be subject to the promotion criteria specified in the 2014-2017 collective agreement for their one (1) next promotion application.
+Thereafter, Professional Librarians shall be subject to the promotion criteria in Article 10.12(a) of this Collective Agreement for the subsequent Librarian rank.

-This letter of understanding shall not apply to new hires after the date of signing this letter of understanding.
+This letter of understanding shall not apply to hires after June 18, 2018.